1. Transfer of personal data from Belgium (and other EEA countries) to the UK. Extra measures will need to be adopted to legally transfer this data

-Before 30 March 2019, as a Belgian organization you should (1) identify the processing activities that involve personal data transfers from Belgium to the UK (e.g. HR outsourcing, IT or payroll functions of a UK-based organization; storing data in the UK on a server or in the cloud); (2) determine the appropriate data transfer mechanism, including standard contractual clauses (“SCCs”), which in the short term are likely to be relevant to most Belgian organizations that transfer personal data to the UK (other available mechanisms are ad hoc data protection clauses; binding corporate rules; codes of conduct and certification mechanisms; and derogations); (3) implement the chosen data transfer mechanism to be ready before 30 March 2019; and (4) update and review your privacy documentation (see below).
+As a Belgian organization you should (1) identify the processing activities that involve personal data transfers from Belgium to the UK (e.g. HR outsourcing, IT or payroll functions of a UK-based organization; storing data in the UK on a server or in the cloud) and understand the data flows with the UK; (2) determine the appropriate data transfer mechanism, such as standard contractual clauses (“SCCs”); binding corporate rules; codes of conduct and certification mechanisms; etc. ; (3) implement the chosen data transfer mechanism ; and (4) update and review your privacy documentation (see below).

-The UK will no longer be a member of the EU; instead, it will become a third country
+5. The UK will no longer be a member of the EU; instead, it will become a third country post the transition period

 Your DPO or privacy expert needs to be aware of the ongoing importance of GDPR compliance, as well as specific implications for any European operations and data flows.
 He/she should have expert knowledge of both UK data protection law and the GDPR, and be “easily accessible” from both locations.
 Keeping up to date with the latest information and guidance is of paramount importance.